Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: Illustrative Example: The EXTRA-CVD Study

-\FloatBarrier Table \ref{tab:regression_results} presents the results of the LAGO optimisations at the end of the EXTRA-CVD study.
-Table \ref{tab:regression_results} suggests that the first intervention component, average counselling minutes per 10 days, has a potentially meaningful effect on reducing $\text{SBP}$ for all periods, -0.53, -1.43, and -1.59 mmHg per additional minute per 10 days, with the most substantial effect observed later.
-The second intervention component, average home BP measurements per 10 days, shows a substantial effect only in the initial period, -2.20 mmHg per additional BP measurement per 10 days.
-Centre effects are not significant, indicating that there are no significant reductions in SBP under control in the centres.
+Table \ref{tab:regression_results} presents the results of the LAGO optimizations at the end of the EXTRA-CVD study.
+Table \ref{tab:regression_results} suggests that the first intervention component, average nurse counseling minutes per 10 days, has a potentially meaningful effect on reducing $\text{SBP}$ for all periods: -0.53, -1.43, and -1.59 mmHg per additional minute per 10 days, with the most substantial effect observed later.
+The second intervention component, average home BP measurements per 10 days, shows a substantial effect in the initial period: -2.20 mmHg per additional SBP measurement per 10 days.
+Center effects are not significant, indicating that there are no significant reductions in SBP under control in the centers.
 The confidence intervals in Table \ref{tab:regression_results} for all predictors are calculated based on the sandwich estimator for the variance.

-The LAGO optimisation results indicate that resources should have been allocated primarily to counselling minutes, aligning with the shifting pattern of the effectiveness of the observed components.
+The LAGO optimization results indicate that resources should have been allocated primarily to counseling minutes, aligning with the shifting pattern of the effectiveness of the observed components.
 The total cost of the optimal intervention package in month 12 using the linear cost function is 3.15 minutes per 10 days per participant, and the total cost using the cubic cost function is 3.25 minutes per 10 days per participant.
-At the month-12 recommended interventions with the cubic cost function (3.10 and 0.10 minutes per 10 days, respectively), on average this corresponds to approximately one 10-minute nurse counselling session per month and one home BP measurement every 3 months.
-This temporal pattern suggests that home BP monitoring can be an essential intervention for immediate improvements in blood pressure, while nurse counselling might be more beneficial for long-term blood pressure control.
+At the month-12 recommended interventions with the cubic cost function (3.10 and 0.10 minutes per 10 days, respectively), on average this corresponds to approximately one 10-minute nurse counseling session per month and one home BP measurement every 3 months.
+The temporal pattern suggests that home BP monitoring can be an essential intervention for immediate improvements in blood pressure, while nurse counseling might be more beneficial for long-term BP control.